 - Delicious Beefsteak

 - Space is going to be your biggest issue when growing indeterminate tomatoes.
-Since they never stop growing, the can develop quickly into large bushes.
-To prevent overgrowth and disease, indeterminate tomatoes must be grown staked, caged or up a trellis, and be planted two feet away from each other.
+Since they never stop growing, they can develop quickly into large bushes.
+To prevent overgrowth and disease, indeterminate tomatoes must be grown staked, caged, or up a trellis, and be planted two feet away from each other.

 - Soil and moisture.
-Since indeterminate tomatoes are normally planted into the ground, it is crucial to plant tomatoes in a soil with high nutritional content and excellent drainage.
-Tomatoes are heavy feeders and love a well composted soil, but if there isn't enough drainage, root rot can occur.
+Since indeterminate tomatoes are normally planted into the ground, it is crucial to plant tomatoes in soil with high nutritional content and excellent drainage.
+Tomatoes are heavy feeders and love a well-composted soil, but if there isn't enough drainage, root rot can occur.

 Pruning Indeterminate Tomatoes